devii-io/devii_python_tutorial/README.md

 # devii_python_tutorial

 ## This tutorial will use Python, Flask, Jinja2, HTML, Javascipt, and a SQL database to create a todo app.

 Before you proceed further with the tutorial you need to ensure that you have Python installed.

 - Windows:

   - Open the command prompt and type ‘python --version or python -V’ if you have python installed you will receive a response “Python 3.x.x”, the 3.x.x represents the python version you have installed.

 - macOS and Linux:

   - If you have a mac, open the Terminal app by going to the Applications folder or Spotlight search and searching for Terminal, type ‘python --version or python -V’ if python is installed you will see a response

 “Python 3.x.x”, the 3.x.x represents the python version you have installed.

 If you do not have python installed, please visit https://www.python.org/ and follow the instructions to download the appropriate version for your OS.

 ### **Once you have confirmed you have python installed, clone this repository and follow the instructions below**

 NEXT,

 Create a python virtual environment, this will isolate project dependencies and avoid conflicts with other projects.

 Run the following command to create a virtual environment named "venv" (OS agnostic):

     python -m venv venv

 If running Windows run this command to activate your venv:

     venv\Scripts\activate

 if running mac or linux run this command to activate your venv:

     source venv/Scripts/activate

 THEN, run

 pip install -r requirements.txt

 FINALLY, to run the project

 Windows:

     python app.py

 Linux:

 flask run

+The app should be running on your local server http://127.0.0.1:5000